IreneGichana/Customer-Behavior-Analytics-and-Response-Prediction-for-Targeted-Marketing/README.md

 The confusion matrix shows that the model performs well in identifying both responders and non-responders.

 ## Deployment Preparation
-The trained Random Forest model was saved using pickle for reuse.
+Chose Random Forest model for deployment as it performed better.
+It was saved using pickle for reuse.

 ## Insights & Recommendations